 But there are some crucial and much less visible details that can have a significant effect on the enjoyment or the cost of developing that property – or even whether you can build there as planned.

-What you can see with your eyes is important, but what you may not see — subsurface soil and water conditions, seasonal effects, zoning ordinances, deed restrictions, or a murky title — can have a far greater impact on your successful use of the land.
+What you can see with your eyes is important.
+Still, what you may not see — subsurface soil and water conditions, seasonal effects, zoning ordinances, deed restrictions, or a murky title — can have a far more significant impact on your successful use of the land.

-So here are a few important but not so apparent details to consider – questions to ask your agent, or the seller (or in some cases, the municipality)
+So here are a few essential but not so apparent details to consider – questions to ask your agent, or the seller (or in some cases, the municipality)

 What You Need to Know When Buying a Building Lot: